MicrosoftDocs/query-docs/query-languages/m/table-selectcolumns.md

 `[Expression.Error] The field 'NewColumn' of the record wasn't found.`

 ## Example 4

-If the included column does not exit, option `MissingField.UseNull` creates a column of null values.
+If the included column does not exist, option `MissingField.UseNull` creates a column of null values.

 ```powerquery-m
 Table.SelectColumns(